DELICATE: Diachronic Entity LInking using Classes And Temporal Evidence: Related Work

-In the existing literature, named entity processing is divided into two different tasks.
+In the existing literature, EL is divided into two different tasks.
 The first is NER, in which the entity mentions are identified in text and classified according to different categories such as person, location, organization, or miscellaneous.
 The subsequent task is ED, in which detected mentions are linked to the respective identifier in a structured KB, such as Wikidata.
 EL approaches often rely on a separate NER component trained to identify surface forms of named entities within a text~\citep{labusch_named_2020}; however, several approaches have investigated the possibility of training NER and ED jointly within a single end-to-end architecture~\citep{kolitsas-etal-2018-end,limkonchotiwat-etal-2023-mrefined}.

-Despite the remarkable performances that the NER and ED systems have achieved in contemporary web-crawled data~\citep{sevgili2022neural}, they under-perform when applied to historical documents (such as historical press articles, books, literary texts, or letters), which may be excluded from the training corpora and therefore are not observed in the learning phase.
-In a recent survey~on historical EL~\citep{survey_hist_ner_2023}, the authors highlight four main challenges: (i) the variety of documents (newspapers, letters, memoirs, books); (ii) the presence of noise in the input data due to data processing techniques, such as Optical Character Recognition (OCR); (iii) the problem of linguistic and chronological variations; and (iv) the lack of standardized benchmarks across multiple languages and genres.
-Furthermore, This study shows that only 2 datasets out of 22 surveyed historical corpora include documents annotated in Italian for NER.
-To the best of our knowledge, there is a lack of large-scale publicly available datasets annotated in historical Italian for EL.
+Despite the remarkable performances that the NER and ED systems have achieved in contemporary web-crawled data~\citep{de2022multilingual, limkonchotiwat-etal-2023-mrefined}, they under-perform when applied to humanistic documents (such as historical press articles, books, literary texts, or letters), which may be excluded from the training corpora and therefore are not observed in the learning phase.
+In a recent survey~\citep{survey_hist_ner_2023}, researchers highlight some of the most important contributions in the field of EL with historical documents and highlight the main challenges encountered.
+The four main challenges include: (i) the variety of documents (newspapers, letters, memoirs, books); (ii) the presence of noise in the input data due to data processing techniques, such as Optical Character Recognition (OCR); (iii) the problem of linguistic and chronological variations; and (iv) the lack of standardized benchmarks across multiple languages and genres.

+Due to the need to adapt the NER and EL approaches for documents provided by Cultural Heritage (CH) institutions, several resources have been created in order to provide standardized benchmarks in the field of historical EL.
+With respect to Italian, a pivotal work has been carried out in~\citet{paccosi-palmero-aprosio-2022-kind}, where the authors describe \textit{KIND}, a multi-domain dataset for NER extracted from several typologies of texts, including news, literary texts, and political works.
+Similar to ENEIDE, this dataset includes texts from the political domain, extracted from the De Gasperi Corpus~\citep{sprugnoli2016fifty} and Aldo Moro Digitale~\citep{barzaghi_amd_2025}.
+However, this work does not contain links to a KB for disambiguation.